 I love OTR.
 Born and raised in an achingly dull neighborhood, I started coming here at 18 out of suburban rebellion.
 I spent long hours at Kaldi’s Coffee House, though I hate coffee.
 I frequented a club called the Warehouse on Race Street, though I have no love for dancing.
 And I’ve had many an imported draft beer in the bars along Main, Walnut, and Vine Streets.

 When I started working at Franciscan Media in 2001, however, my investment in OTR took a deeper turn.
 In the spirit of Saint Francis, the employees of this company do more than just work among the poor.
 We bear witness to their struggle.
 By being here, we heighten the dignity of poverty.
 Likewise, our own dignity is lifted.
 It is a partnership that has galvanized my otherwise safe, suburban life.
-It's what Pope Francis did before the demands of his papacy made visiting his beloved slums in Buenos Aires all but impossible.

 Though many streets in OTR are still dangerous, the neighborhood has made a remarkable turnaround.
 Bars, restaurants, and shops are filling the neighborhood—as have the trendy patrons who frequent them.
 Countless buildings are being revitalized, restored, renewed.
 A streetcar carries locals, eager hipsters, and curious college students by the dozen every day.